Selective High Schools - What you need to know

 Practice is essential

 Just as a dedicated soccer player or pianist trains for an important game or recital, so can a dedicated student for an important test.
 To be successful, students must be strong in reading, writing, mathematics, problem-solving, vocabulary, logical and verbal reasoning.
-They must also be able to manage their time effectively during the test - for certain sections, there may be one minute or less to answer each question.
+They must also be able to manage their time effectively during the test - for certain sections, there is only one minute to answer each question.

 Our Selective training classes begin in Year 4 Term 4 all the way up until the date of the Selective test.